 It’s the big reunion in East London with David Moyes getting his old band back together at the London Stadium.
 He’s already showing signs of rewinding back with rumours linking Manuel Fellaini with the club refusing to go away.
 Moyes is a man with a simple brief this season – so expect him to play safe.

 Don’t be surprised if that means West Ham’s window turns into a nostalgiafest as he turns to familiar Premier League faces.
-Joe Allen looks to be the next through the door.
+Darren Randolph is already one familiar face through the door.
 Avengers assemble.